 TODD & KAREN

-Todd & Karen is a Norwegian-Irish pop duo consisting of Norwegian Øyvind Berge and Irish Ina Verdi-Ruckstuhl.
-Under this moniker they create their quirky, ironic and melodious indie, steeped in late 60s-Beatleesque psychedelia and American West Coast pop references.
-The duo themselves cite The Beatles, The Kinks, The Byrds, Beach Boys, Oasis, The Divine Comedy, ELO, Simon & Garfunkel and Monty Python as some of their main influences.
+Todd & Karen is a Norwegian-Irish pop duet comprised of Øyvind Berge from Norway and Ina Verdi-Ruckstuhl from Ireland.
+They develop their quirky, sardonic, and lyrical indie under this alias, rooted in late 60s-Beatlesque psychedelia and American West Coast pop influences.
+The Beatles, The Kinks, The Byrds, Beach Boys, Oasis, The Divine Comedy, ELO, Simon & Garfunkel, and Monty Python are among the duo's key inspirations.

 A playlist featuring melodious and infectious indie pop from around the world.
 Submission via Twitter: @toddkarenmusic

 All songs produced & mixed by Sigve Høghaug and mastered by Magnus Gulbransen at Jeløv Sound Mastering.
 Artworx by Brian Bufkin (Cosmo Crowd), Eleanor Corbisier-Berge (Mr. Beardsley), and Viktoriia Morozova (Barbara Barbara Barbara)